th3rdwave/react-native-safe-area-context/README.md

 ## Usage

-`SafeAreaView` is a regular `View` component with the safe area edges applied as padding.
+`SafeAreaView` is a regular `View` component with the safe area edges applied as padding - or margins if you prefer.

-If you set your own padding on the view, it will be added to the padding from the safe area.
+If you set your own padding or margin on the view, it will be added to the padding or margin from the safe area.

+For the moment, you can't put paddings or margins as percent values - regardless of where your safe areas are being applied.

 **If you are targeting web, you must set up `SafeAreaProvider` in as described in the hooks section**.
 You do not need to for native platforms.